ZhgChg.Li

 // Use this as an opportunity to deliver your "best attempt" at modified content, otherwise the original push payload will be used.

-// Time is about to expire, ignore the image, just modify the title content
+// Time is running out, just modify the title without the image

 if let contentHandler = contentHandler, let bestAttemptContent = bestAttemptContent {